Why are we taking the guesswork out of insurance, and what does this mean for you?

 A Few More Interesting Things—Just So You Know

 - By law, insurance companies have 30 days to process claims.
-Most have fast turnaround times but others will take several weeks to send the reimbursement to our office.
-A very few still use the trick of processing the claim on the thirtieth day in order to delay payment as long as possible.
+Most have fast turnaround times, but others will take several weeks to send the reimbursement to our office.
+Very few still use the trick of processing the claim on the thirtieth day to delay payment as long as possible.

-- If you receive an Explanation of Benefits (EOB) stating the “dentist failed to provide requested information,” or “we need information about additional insurance,” or anything similar, please contact us.
-Chances are, we included the information but the claim was processed incorrectly by the insurance company, thrown out of the system as a denial to meet a quota (yes, they actually do that), or requested as a delay tactic to stall payment.
+- If you receive an Explanation of Benefits (EOB) stating the “dentist failed to provide requested information,” “we need information about additional insurance,” or anything similar, please get in touch with us.
+Chances are, we included the information, but the claim was processed incorrectly by the insurance company, thrown out of the system as a denial to meet a quota (yes, they actually do that), or requested as a delay tactic to stall payment.
 Every time your insurance company sends one of those letters, it gains another 30 days of processing time, which means another 30 days of delaying payment!